Updated: 20 July 2020

 - Andrew Parker Bowles, aged 80, descendant of the Earls of Macclesfield, ex-husband of the Duchess of Cornwall, reported 2 April 2020

-- George Brooksbank, aged 71, father-in-law of Princess Eugenie of York, reported 3 April 2020, taken into the intensive care
+- George Brooksbank, aged 71, father-in-law of Princess Eugenie of York, reported 3 April 2020, taken into the intensive care.
+He spent nine weeks in hospital, but on 20 May 2020 it was reported that he had recovered.

 - Nicola Brooksbank, aged 66, mother-in-law of Princess Eugenie of York, reported 3 April 2020, recovering at home